Mark-Ball/MTG_rails_app/README.md

 - <strong>a listing belongs to a user
 - a user has many listings</strong>

 The cards table exists to hold all the information for all Magic cards in the most recent set, Throne of Eldraine.
 The scope was limited because of hosting limits on Heroku, which only permits 10,000 records in the free tier.

-The reason this table was created was that the magicthegathering.io API, which is used to retrieve records of individual cards, was created as a hobby project by an individual programmer.
+The reason this table was created was that magicthegathering.io, which is used to retrieve records of individual cards, was created as a hobby project by an individual programmer.
 Therefore the reliability of the service is uncertain.
 To mitigate this, the Magic cards required have been downloaded to our own database.
 This improves both the query speed because we will no longer be waiting for responses from an API, and reliability since we are are hosting the database ourselves.

 The relationship between cards and listings is:
 - <strong>a listing belongs to a card